She Begged the Army to Stop Him. Then He Tried to Burn Her Alive.

 “He would corner her and get very aggressive and try to intimidate her,” said a person who worked at the hospital during the months of harassment.
 “Even with her small stature and high pitched voice, she’s someone who’s not easily intimidated, but it would get to where he was standing too close, berating her,” the person said, describing incidents that happened almost weekly.
 The person spoke anonymously because of the pending Army investigation into the attack.

-But two rounds of Army medical supervisors at the hospital ignored her concerns, telling her she simply needed to have another person with her when she counseled Clifford, a poor-performing junior government civil servant.
+But two rounds of Army medical supervisors at the hospital ignored her concerns, telling her she simply needed to have another person with her when she counseled Currie, a poor-performing junior government civil servant.

 First, she said, she complained to Col. John Kent, who was in charge of the facility, and then to his successor, Col. David M. Cassella, who was there for only a month before the incident.

 “Come to me with facts not emotion,” Cassella’s aide Lt.
-Col. Matthew Fandre told her and another woman officer.
+Col. Matthew Fandre told her and another woman officer, she said.
 They were complaining that his behavior was escalating—becoming more hostile and more belligerent.
 She had an armload of paperwork she’d filed on Currie’s poor performance and multiple threats.
 Fandre didn’t want to look at it.

 A week later, Currie attacked her.

-The Army did not immediately respond with a comment for the article, but an Army investigating officer told Blanchard that they would now look into the case, as the federal prosecutor had asked them to wait until the federal case was done.
+The Army did not immediately respond with a comment for the article, but an Army investigating officer told Blanchard that they would now look into the case.

 Blanchard’s lawyer Will Helixon said that the case prosecutor Kim Flannigan had asked the Army to delay their investigation until the federal case wrapped up.
 Flannigan did not immediately respond to emailed requests for comment.